dennisXZX/web-developer-notes/Angular.md

 <pm-star
         [rating]='product.starRating'
         // listen the ratingClicked event from the child component
+        // when an ratingClicked event is emitted, onRatingClicked() method is executed
         // $event is the payload emitted from the child component (ratingClicked)='onRatingClicked($event)'></pm-star>

-// handle the event in the component
+// handle the event in the container
 // the 'message' parameter is the $event payload coming from the child component onRatingClicked(message: string): void {
   this.pageTitle = `This product is ${message} stars`;
 }
 ```

-#### Passing an HTML element to a function
+#### Passing an HTML element from the view to a component class

 Use hash `#` to bind an HTML element to a local variable.